Sultan-papagani/Nodemcu-DHT11-with-thingspeak/README.md

 # Nodemcu-DHT11-with-thingspeak
 nodemcu esp8266 0.9 with dht11, deep sleep 10 minutes

+nodemcu sleeps for 10 minutes, then reads the temp. and humidty sends it to thingspeak then sleeps again

-this is a great example for beginners (just copy and paste it lmao)
+this is a great example for beginners